Hidden-Histories/Public-Resources/administration/SetupArtistArpoiseDirectory.md

 ### Explanation:

+(The Google map will only show the GPS location of the very first layer in the list.)

 For each layer, the registry specifies a GPS position that defines a base location around which the layer is visible.

 If the same augment should be visible in different locations, create a separate copy of that layer and place one at each of the desired GPS locations.

+Click on the "ExampleLayer" Layer Name to see the properties that are defined for this layer.

 .
 ### Screen Shot: Add new layer